MELISSA BLOCK, HOST:

 SIMON: Because in this transitional moment, with more bid rounds in the coming months and many more deals to sign, Adly says the government's decisions could shape the fate of Egypt's natural resources for generations to come.

 For NPR News, I'm Julia Simon.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.